btcpayserver/btcpayserver-docker/docs/pihole.md

 ```

 3. If your server has a firewall, make sure it allow incoming traffic to port `53 (UDP)`.
-4. Configure your home router DHCP server to use `192.168.1.2`
+4. Configure your home router DHCP server to use `192.168.1.2` as primary DNS server.

 From now everytime a device will connect to your local network, they will automatically use pi-hole as a DNS server.
 Advertisements will go to a black hole for all devices.